-Sarah co-leads the Bordenstein lab science and builds educational resources related to symbiosis and biotechnology (e.g., Discover the Microbes Within!
-The Wolbachia Project).
-She has expertise in microbial ecology, genomics, and science education.
-In her experimental work, she is using quantitative and computational genomic analyses to study phage WO biology in Wolbachia.
+Sarah co-leads the Bordenstein lab and is the Director of Discover the Microbes Within!
+The Wolbachia Project) in which she develops and disseminates worldwide educational resources related to symbiosis and biotechnology.
+She is an expert in microbial ecology, genomics, and science education.
+In her experimental work, she is using quantitative and computational genomic analyses to study phage WO and plasmid biology in Wolbachia.

 Email: sarah.bordenstein(at)vanderbilt.edu | Phone: 615.322.9094 | Twitter @srbordenstein

 Dr. Leigh (Website) joined the lab in September of 2017 to study the genetic and molecular bases of animal-bacteria-bacteriophage interactions, specifically cytoplasmic incompatibility caused by Wolbachia prophage WO genes in Drosophila melanogaster.
 CI is at the forefront of mosquito control efforts to curb the transmission of dengue and Zika viruses and is also a speciation mechanism between various arthropod species.

 Email: brittany.a.leigh(at)vanderbilt.edu | Phone: 615.322.9094 | Twitter: @Britt_3Phage

 Teddy first joined the lab in 2014 as a graduate student to study the the evolution of animal-microbe interactions, namely (i) if gut microbial communities are consequential to host function and (ii) which genes regulate maternal transmission of bacteria.
 Teddy is passionate about science outreach and policy and serves in several leadership positions.